pelotech/OSXbootstrap/README.md

 # Faster, better OSX for Team Software Development

+OSX ships with defaults appropriate for general consumers - not software developers.

+Siri isn't a good pair programming partner, Notification Center is a source of distraction, the bootup and phone ringing sounds are jarring when working in a shared space, guest accounts are a security issue, spotlight indexes and searches fonts, movies, and spreadsheets.

+This project changes all those things and more - so that your mac has sane defaults for software development teams.
+Quickly, easily, repeatably - without overdoing forced standardization.

-This project is inspired and seeded by the code at https://github.com/mathiasbynens/dotfiles.
-It has been stripped down and re-arranged to focus on team software development instead of hacking.
-Accordingly themes have been relegated to being an 'extras' addition (see more below).
-And, the project has been re-arranged into  smaller file chunks to allow individual team members to quickly identify the changes they want to make, or delete whole files to forgo those settings.
+The project has been arranged into small file chunks to allow individual team members to quickly identify the changes they want to make, or delete whole files to forgo those settings.

+Additionally, it's designed for personalization through extension by chaining on a list of other github repos to clone and execute in [your personal gist script] (https://gist.github.com/jb-brown/26735fe889809312bfaa42e4c1d613ba) for bootstrapping your setup.

 ## Installation

 **Warning:** If you want to give these OSX settings a try, you should first fork this repository, review the code, and remove things you don’t want or need.
 Don’t blindly use these settings unless you know what that entails.

-Use at your own risk!
+**Use at your own risk!**

 ### Using Git and the bootstrap script